January 6 committee's investigation stirs up fresh revelations ahead of last planned hearing - KTVZ

 “In fact, the Secret Service has been fully cooperating with the OIG in every respect — whether it be interviews, documents, emails, or texts,” the agency said.

-Rep. Jamie Raskin, a Maryland Democrat on the Select Committee, said there seemed to be “contradictory statements’ beweteen the inspector general and the Secret Service over whether the text messages were actually gone.
+Rep. Jamie Raskin, a Maryland Democrat on the Select Committee, said there seemed to be “contradictory statements’ between the inspector general and the Secret Service over whether the text messages were actually gone.

 Explosive testimony corroborated